stutxo/labitbu-maker/README.md

 We entered this as a project for the latest 2025 Miami PlebFi hackathon and everything got a bit out of *control block* since then.

 1. **Internal key**
-   Use a SHA-256 hash of `Labitbu` (with a counter) as the internal key.
+   Use a SHA-256 hash of `Labitbu` as the internal key.
    This is a **NUMS key** (Nothing Up My Sleeve) and is provably unspendable:
    https://nums-secp256k1.jaonoctus.dev/?pk=96053db5b18967b5a410326ecca687441579225a6d190f398e2180deec6e429e&method=TAGGED_HASH_KEY&input=Labitbu